“There's a destiny in those two, but let’s test the extent of their fortune.”

-Stepping into the cavern, there was nothing but blackness at first, but then the hard rock beneath his boots softened as the stifling air grew cool.
-A familiar sizzling sound followed, his hands felt the bite of winter, and Jace knew where he was even before the light restored to reveal the lush green plain.
+Stepping into the cavern, there was nothing but blackness at first, but then the hard rock beneath Jace's boots softened as the stifling air grew cool.
+A familiar sizzling sound followed, his hands felt the bite of autumn, and Jace knew where he was even before the light restored to reveal the Ezru Plains.

-He was standing on the edge of Westwood, staring out at the enemy army camp he had seen so clearly that night.
+He was standing on those plains, staring at the the edge of Westwood Forest, amidst the enemy camp he had seen so clearly that night.

-Absently, as if he had no conscious choice in the matter, Jace found himself walking up to one of the wizards, close enough to hear the quiet chanting emanating from within its dark cowl.
-Without hesitating, he reached out and touched the being's robe, recoiling his hand when it disrupted in waves like a reflection in water.
+As if he had no conscious choice in the matter, Jace found himself walking up to one of the Overshadows, close enough to hear the quiet chanting emanating from within its dark cowl.
+He reached out and touched the being's black robe, recoiling his hand when it disrupted in waves like a reflection in water.

-"Wondering how they hide those barbed wire staffs?"
-Artemus asked from off to the side, watching as the wizard rematerialized.
+"Wondering how they hide those barbed-wire staffs?"
+Artemus asked from off to the side, watching as the Overshadow rematerialized.

 "No," Jace said, looking up into the sky.
-"I was wondering which one of those seven hells I'm in."
+"I was just wondering which one of those seven hells I'm in."
 He turned back to Artemus.
-"You know, for drinking that wine.”
+"You know, for drinking the Orinel Lin?"

 "Yes, I got it.
 Good one."

 "Their weapons are summoned as they need them," Artemus explained, and he pointed to one as it left its circle and started off into the woods.
 "It's why that one you stabbed in Mirror Lake was unarmed after you killed it.
 Same as that one, after you threw one of your short swords into its face."